agila1991/Employee_Attrition_Analysis_and_Prediction/README.md

 - **Encoding:** One-hot encoding was used for categorical variables.
 - **Scaling:** StandardScaler for numerical feature scaling.
 - **Tuning:** Tuned  the model using Grid search cv and XG boosting.

+⚠️ Dataset Limitation – Class Imbalance
+🎯 Problem
+One of the major challenges in this project is the severe class imbalance in the target variable Attrition.
+The dataset contains far more instances of employees who did not leave (Attrition = No) compared to those who did leave (Attrition = Yes).

+Typical distribution:

+Attrition = No  → 84%
+Attrition = Yes → 16%
+This imbalance can lead to:

+❌ Misleading high accuracy (predicting "No" for all gets 84% accuracy)

+❌ Poor recall and precision for the minority class

+❌ Model bias toward the majority class (non-attrition)

+✅ Solution Applied
+To handle this issue, we used oversampling techniques:

+SMOTE (Synthetic Minority Over-sampling Technique) Creates synthetic samples for the minority class to balance the dataset.

+RandomOverSampler
+Duplicates existing samples of the minority class.

+These techniques help the model learn from both classes effectively and improve performance on identifying employees who are likely to leave.
 ------------------------------------------------------------------------------------------------------------------------------------------------

 ## ⚙️ Streamlit Application